weilandia/coding-for-managers/javascript-1/README.md

 **Exercise 2:**

 Let's move our JavaScript into an external file.
 Name it `script.js`.
 Reference it in the `<script>` tag by defining the relative path of the file in the `src` property.
+Make sure it's working by testing out the functionality of the `player` button.

-### Data Types, Arithmetic Operators, & Comparisons
+#### Data Types, Arithmetic Operators, & Comparisons
 JavaScript has many of the same datatypes as Ruby:

 * Number: 1, 23452345